sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph.md

 ![cpu and memory reduction](https://sourcegraphstatic.com/blog/commit-graph-optimizations/cpu-mem-fix.png)

 But of course the story isn't over.
 We're battling with the [triple constraint](https://en.wikipedia.org/wiki/Project_management_triangle) of latency, memory, and disk usage here.
 And since we've optimized two of these properties, the third must necessarily suffer.
 Improvements in software often deal with similar time/space trade-offs.
-Removing a bad performance property of a system often doesn't _remove_ the bad property completely - it just pushes it into a corner that is less noticeable.
+Removing a bad performance property of a system often doesn't _remove_ the bad property completely—it just pushes it into a corner that is less noticeable.

 In this case, it was **very** noticeable.

 ![critical db size](https://sourcegraphstatic.com/blog/commit-graph-optimizations/full-disk.png)

-## Pick 3: low latency, low memory usage, low disk usage, and developer sanity
+## Pick 3: low latency, low memory usage, low disk usage, or developer sanity

-Home stretch - we can do this.
+Home stretch—we can do this.
 To summarize:

 1. The speed at which we produce the commit graph is no longer a problem, and
 1. The resources we require to produce the commit graph is no longer a problem, but